JvanZyl1/3D-nuclei-segmentation-reproduction/replication/readme.md

 > Add the things you already did here too so we can keep track of them.

 - [ ] Preprocessing steps to the image (interpolation and mirror padding)
-- [ ] All the metrics described in metrics.py
+- [x] (Aral; done but not tested) All the metrics described in metrics.py
 - [ ] Water-based marker shed for semantic segmentation
 - [ ] Visualizing the training and test error per epoch
 - [ ] Visualizing inference on cells
 - [ ] Quantitative observations about the inferred cells
+- [ ] Training early stopping criterion: "The trained model with the highest IoU in cross-validation was used to analyse the test dataset" (p.
+2).

 #### Planning